andrea-mattioli/ocp-truenas/README.md

    - Verify that the `NetworkAttachmentDefinitions` are correctly applied in the `virtualmachines` namespace.

 3. **Check VM Connectivity:**
-   - Attach these networks to your VMs and ensure they can communicate through the VLANs as expected.
+   - Attach these networks to your VMs and ensure they can communicate through the VLANs as expected if you have already provisioned one.

-Feel free to adjust the configurations as needed based on your specific network setup and requirements.

-### Migration of VMs from RHV to OpenShift Virtualization
+## Migration of VMs from RHV to OpenShift Virtualization

 #### 1. **Create a Service Account and Assign Cluster-Admin Role**